 Benomyl is a systemic fungicide that has been used operationally since the early 1970's.
-When It was first introduced, benomyl provided excellent control of many diseases over a wide range of crop plants.
-As a result, many growers began to use it exclusively to control Botrytis blight, especially greenhouses (McCain 1978; Miller and Fletcher 197 4).
+When it was first introduced, benomyl provided excellent control of many diseases over a wide range of crop plants.
+As a result, many growers began to use it exclusively to control Botrytis blight, especially in greenhouses (McCain 1978; Miller and Fletcher 1974).
 However, as early as 1971 tolerance to benomyl by Botrytis was evident (Bollen and Scholten 1971).
-S there have been many reports of tolerance to this then. fungicide by different pathogens on a variety of crops including ornamental flowers, vegetables, fruit crops, and conifer seedlings (Cooley 1981; Gillman and James 1980; James and Gilligan 1983; Jarvis and Hargreaves 1973; Miller and Fletcher 1974).
+Since then, there have been many reports of tolerance to this fungicide by different pathogens on a variety of crops including ornamental flowers, vegetables, fruit crops, and conifer seedlings (Cooley 1981; Gillman and James 1980; James and Gilligan 1983; Jarvis and Hargreaves 1973; Miller and Fletcher 1974).
 Simple tests have been developed to quickly assay presence of tolerant fungal strains.
 These involve growing the test organisms on nutrient media amended with the fungicide.
-Such tests have been used to evalute tolerance of Botrytis strains to benomyl and other fungicides throughout the West. have been used to evalute tolerance of Botrytis strains to benomyl and other fungicides throughout the West.
-Results indicate that tolerance of Botrytis to benomyl is so widespread that this chemical is usually ineffective and no longer recommended for use in most nurseries (Cooley 1981; Gillman and James 1980; James and Gilligar 1989) and Gilligan 1983).
+Such tests have been used to evalute tolerance of Botrytis strains to benomyl and other fungicides throughout the West.
+Results indicate that tolerance of Botrytis to benomyl is so widespread that this chemical is usually ineffective and no longer recommended for use in most nurseries (Cooley 1981; Gillman and James 1980; James and Gilligan 1983).